lokeswaran-aj/lokeswaran-aj/README.md

 🎓 I am Lokeswaran Aruljothy, a Software Engineer at Thoughtworks.
 I love to **build** stuffs 💻 I believe in learn by building, so I have started to contribute to projects that are solving **interesting problem** or use **technologies** I m interested in.

-🎸 Outside the world of tech too, I enjoy going to gym as a habit to maintain my physique and travel occasionally to hill stations.
+🎸 Outside the world of tech, I enjoy going to gym as a habit to maintain my physique💪 and travel occasionally to hill stations🏔️

 ## 🛠️ Skills